-- In 1971,India had another war with Pakistan.
+- In 1971, India had another war with Pakistan.
 Bangladesh was striving for separation from Pakistan and became independent with strong support from India, particularly from Mrs. Gandhi.
 With a deteriorating situation in East Bengal, India had received nearly 10 million refugees.
-From India's viewpoint, the situation was untenable, but the United States was opposed to Pakistan's imminent division between Pakistan and Bangladesh. - To express its opposition, the United States sent itsSeventh Fleet into the Bay of Bengal, raising temperatures in India.Mrs.
-Gandhi aided the separation of the two countries and was the first to recognize Bangladesh. - As someone born in Noakhali in 1916, Dr. Sen was proud to represent Bangladesh. - Henry Kissinger called Bangladesh a "basket case" and happily, he has been proven wrong, as we will show below.
+From India's viewpoint, the situation was untenable, but the United States was opposed to Pakistan's imminent division between Pakistan and Bangladesh. - To express its opposition, the United States sent its seventh fleet into the Bay of Bengal, raising temperatures in India.
+Mrs. Gandhi aided the separation of the two countries and was the first to recognise Bangladesh. - As someone born in Noakhali in 1916, Dr. Sen was proud to represent Bangladesh. - Henry Kissinger called Bangladesh a "basket case" and happily, he has been proven wrong, as we will show below.

 Despite its history from the 1960s, India became the largest recipient of IDA since its establishment.
 What explains this phenomenon?
-1 poverty-a dramatic difference from its image as an infrastructure bank in the 1950s and 1960s.

-• McNamara's poverty focus was articulated in his 1973 Nairobi Speech, which became a watershed in the World Bank, branding it as an organization with a mission to eradicate
+McNamara's poverty focus was articulated in his 1973 Nairobi speech, which became a watershed in the World Bank, branding it as an organisation with a mission to eradicate poverty-a dramatic difference from its image as an infrastructure bank in the 1950s and 1960s.